eficode-academy/istio-katas/blue-green-deployment-w-labels.md

 kubectl apply -f deploy/v2
 ```

-In another shell, run the following to continously query the sentence service
+In another shell, run the following to continuously query the sentence service
 and observe the effect of deployment changes:

 ```sh